42 Strange Symptoms That Can Signal a Serious Disease

 You’ve gotten shorter

 If you’re wondering how your jeans got longer, you could be witnessing one of the silent signs of osteoporosis.
 As your bones weaken, the vertebrae in your spine begin to compress and you start to lose height.
-If you’re 1.5 inches shorter than you were in your 20s, see your doctor, recommends the American Academy of Family Physicians.
+If you’re 1.5 inches shorter than you were in your 20s, see your doctor.

 Your urine is cloudy